 - The frequency value over which the gain of an amplifier is one is known as unity gain frequency fT.

-- The importance of fT is that it always equal to the midrange voltage gain multiple with the bandwidth and has a constant value for a resultant transistor.
+- The importance of fT is that it is always equal to the midrange voltage gain multiple with the bandwidth and has a constant value for a resultant transistor.

 fT=Av(mid )BW